franzbra/OOP_RPG_GAME/README.md

 - [ ] add moral
 - [x] add weapon mastery value.
 This should increase everytime we manage to hit a monster
 - [x] add crafting skills (this is valid both for building statues, draw paintings or constructing tools)
+- [ ] implement a dynamic to craft tools based on your tribe resources

 ### Chatbot ###
 - [ ] If new characters are evil, they will steal items from the tribe, attack or curse them(depending on their class)